-Everything about Les Cailloux, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Andre Brunel Les Cailloux, Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Andre Brunel Les Cailloux History, Overview

 Andre Brunel owns Les Cailloux, a popular and well-known Chateauneuf du Pape property.
 He is the third generation of his family to manage the Southern Rhone Valley estate.
 Fittingly, Domaine Les Cailloux takes its name from the cailloux roules, which is the French term for the large stones found littered all over the Chateauneuf du Pape region, and of course makes up an important component of their terroir.

 The Brunel family has a long history in the Chateauneuf du Pape appellation.
 In fact, they’ve been in the area since the 1700’s.

 The first vintage for Les Cailloux was the 1950, which remained in barrel for almost 4 before it was finally bottled and shipped in 1954.
 Not much wine was made, so it is quite difficult to find these days.
 The entire production of their debut vintage was at best, 250 cases.

 Andre Brunel took over the estate in 1971.
 His son, Fabrice Brunel is the next member of the family that will manage the estate.